jqueryscript/offworkcountdown/README.md

 **Website:** [https://www.offworkcountdown.com/](https://www.offworkcountdown.com/)

-This repository serves primarily as a source for external links and to host the code for Offwork Countdown, a feature-rich, SEO-optimized single-page web application.

-## About Offwork Countdown

-Offwork Countdown provides real-time countdowns to the end of the workday, the weekend, and holidays.
+Offwork Countdown is a feature-rich, SEO-optimized single-page web application that provides real-time countdowns to the end of the workday, the weekend, and holidays.
 It includes a real-time earnings calculator and a daily motivational quote, designed to help users stay motivated and track their progress.

 ## Key Features:
 *   **Workday Timer:** Dynamic countdown to the start/end of your workday.